LawnGnome/c-sdk/GUIDE.md

 }
 ```

 Link your app against the library.
+The C agent currently ships as a static
+library, so you must also link against libpcre and libpthread.
 For example:

 ```
 gcc -o test_app test_app.c -L. -lnewrelic -lpcre -pthread